Callbritton/rails_engine_2008/README.md

 ## Background and Description

 "Rails Engine"/"Rails Driver" is a mock E-Commerce Application that utilizes service-oriented architecture, where the backend (Rails Engine) and the front end (Rails Driver) communicate via APIs.
-The primary purpose of the project is to expose the data (via Rails Engine) that powers the "site" through an API that the front end will consume.
+The primary purpose of the project is to expose and format the data (JSON) for the front end to consume.

 ## Learning Goals